 Love being outdoors?
 Love your local woodland?
 Join the Mauldslie Woods Volunteering Team.
 Come along and carry out a variety of practical woodland conservation and management tasks, whilst having fun, learning new skills and meeting new people.
 The group meet on Mauldslie Bridge in Carluke at 10.15am and the group runs until 3.00pm.

-McKillop Gardens is a care home that provides a service to a maximum of 37 older people with up to two long term places for those over 50yrs.
+McKillop Gardens is a care home in East Kilbride that provides a service to a maximum of 37 older people with up to two long term places for those over 50yrs.
 Inclusive are seven places in a separate unit for interim care and short stay breaks for older people with a maximum of two places available for those over 50yrs.

 We are looking for volunteers to provide meaningful activity to the service users living at McKillop gardens.
 We would like this to include physical, social and leisure activities that are tailored to the service users’ needs and preferences.
 The activity can range from activities of daily living such as maintaining appearance- hair washing/styling, nail painting, leisure activities such as reading, gardening, arts and crafts, conversation, and singing.
 Activities can be structured or spontaneous, for groups or individuals, and may involve family, friends and the care team, or the wider community.